yr-hwang/MRI_tumor/README.md

 # Qualitative & Quantitative Analysis of Structural MRI Modalities & Segmentation of Tumor Regions

 This project was conducted to make a qualitative comparison between T1CE and T2 brain scans, segmentation of tumor regions within the images, and a quantitative comparison of the tumor brain scans.
-The dataset consists of 1 T1CE image and 1 T2 image for the 2 visits to the hospital from 5 subjects each (labelled 01 to 05), adding up to a total of 20 images.
+The dataset consists of 1 T1CE image and 1 T2 image (both .nii files)for the 2 visits to the hospital from 5 subjects each (labelled 01 to 05), adding up to a total of 20 images.
 The MRI images used are considered private and confidential, hence they will not be included in this repository.

 ## Qualitative Analysis